All Tech Field Day Events

 The Inside View

-Modern digital environments are a wilderness of vendors, applications, services, and devices.
+Modern digital environments are a wilderness crisscrossed by vendors, applications, services, and devices.
 Across the service delivery path, these components cross paths and share touch points.

 “Stack applications rely on several different layers and services within those layers,” DeLap says.

-In the same breadth, the dependencies make the applications more efficient and secure, as well as unpredictable.
+In the same breadth, the dependencies make the applications more efficient and secure, but also unpredictable.
 While a company’s own applications are its own responsibility, the performance and behavior of third-party apps are not.

 “Unfortunately, users don’t know that you don’t have control over those, and it’s very important to be able to have an at-a-glance view into any of those providers at any given moment causing an issue to the end user experience,” he emphasizes.